Dan Kolov: Professional wrestling and martial arts career

 Kolov left Bulgaria and moved to the United States at the age of 13.
 He worked various jobs until he found work as a railroad construction worker.
 He impressed people with his physical power and became famous for his ability to twist metal rails around his neck.
 He even fought a bear while hunting.
 Legend has it that he fought the beast for an hour with his bare hands until he got a chance to kill the animal with his rifle later.
 Apparently, witnesses saw the marks of Kolov's hands on the neck of the bear.
 He was subsequently hired as a wrestler with "Victoria Circus".

 Before being discovered and trained to be a professional wrestler by Zbyszko Cyganiewicz, Kolov was self-taught.
-Kolov was the first wrestler who captured professional world heavyweight wrestling championship's "Diamond Belt" twice.
+Kolov was the first wrestler who captured the world championship's "Diamond Belt" twice.
 His most famous victories are: in New York vs. Rudy Dusek (1919), in Tokyo vs. Jiki Higen "The Strangler" (1921) and in Paris vs. Henri Deglane (1933).
 He was also three times European Heavyweight Champion (1934, 1937, 1937).
 In 1937, Kolov defeated then European Heavyweight Champion, American Al Pereira, only for Pereira to win the title back and for Kolov to reclaim it, before losing it in turn to Joe Savoldi.

-He started his career as a wrestler by taking part in the organised wrestling matches between the workers.
+Kolov started his career as a wrestler by taking part in the organised wrestling matches between the workers.
 He later won the tournament in the circus "Victoria" in 1914, when the director of the circus invited people from the public to compete and check their physical power with the star Jeff Lawrence "The Cyclope".
 Kolov accepted the challenge and he succeeded in overpowering the 233 pound wrestler.
-He won against many famous wrestlers from that time such as Jeff Lawrence, Stanislaus Zbyszko, Jack Shirey (also called "The Lightning Man"), Rudy Dusek, Jo Stecker, Ed "Strangler" Lewis and Jim Browning.
+He won against many famous wrestlers from that time such as Jeff Lawrence, Stanislaus Zbyszko, Jack Shirey (also called "The Lightning Man"), Rudy Dusek, Jo Stecker, Ed "Strangler" Lewis, and Jim Browning.